How to Use the Bolus wizard in AndroidAPS

 Fast releasing meals (white bread, fruit juices, pastries)

-• If you’re under 8 mmol/L, you can use around 70% of the total amount of carbs and let the AndroidAPS correct for the rest if needed.
+• If you’re in a safe range, let’s say under 8 mmol/L, you can use around 70% of the total amount of carbs and let the AndroidAPS correct for the rest if needed.
 AndroidAPS will do this with super micro boluses, referred to as SMBs.
 This are small boluses given automatically to correct for high blood sugars.

 • If you’re above 8 mmol/L when you start eating, you might opt for a higher percentage of insuline, around 80%, that covers the total amount of carbs.